Thrithralas/DiscordAndDragons/README.md

 * -pb:[num] - This represents the proficiency bonus of the user
 ### Feature Data
 The bot can get class feature data by extracting it from the HTML code of the D&D 5E Wikidot site.
 This can be done by doing `.feature [classname] [featurename]`.
 Alternatively, subclass features can be acquired by doing `.feature [classname] s:[subclassname] [featurename]`.
 None of these implement caching as of 2020-12-18.
+## Beta Features
+### PDF Parser and Character Sheet Displayer
+These features are still highly in development and are available in the `beta-characterhseet` branch.
+A PDF can be parsed by doing `.pchs` and attaching a character sheet PDF to the message.
+The sheet must be fully filled out.
+Once the parsing is finished, it can be viewed as an embed via `.dchs [character name]`.
+Character Name is case sensitive and won't work with excess spaces.
+The object is serialized to XML after parsing, which can be found in the cache folder.